pattonsgirl/CEG2350/Labs/Lab03/LabTemplate.md

 ## Extra Credit

-1. Note here if you did the extra credit so the tas can verify :)
+1. Note here *what* you did to the script for the extra credit.